Texas boy, 6, killed when deputies fire on "cornered" suspect

 "In my opinion, it's a tragic accident that led to the death of this young man," he said.

-The boy, Kameron Prescott, was fatally shot as deputies chased the approximately 30-year-old suspect in a "prolonged pursuit" that was reported as a call of a stolen vehicle which involved a known suspect who had outstanding felony warrants, Salazar said.
+The boy, Kameron Prescott, was fatally shot as deputies chased Jones in a "prolonged pursuit" that was reported as a call of a stolen vehicle which involved a known suspect who had outstanding felony warrants, Salazar said.

-During the first encounter a deputy “identified what he believed was a weapon in the hands of that suspect” and the woman at that time and later threatened deputies with a weapon “and verbalized to him that she intended to shoot him with that weapon” — although no gun has yet been found, Salazar said.
+During the first encounter, a deputy “identified what he believed was a weapon in the hands of that suspect” and the woman later threatened deputies with a weapon “and verbalized to him that she intended to shoot him with that weapon” — although no gun has yet been found, Salazar said.

-Salazar said the woman got "cornered" at the home in the Pecan Grove mobile home park and threatened Kameron's family as well as officers when they caught up with her.
-The slain boy and his family do not know the suspect, he said.
+Salazar said Jones got "cornered" at the home in the Pecan Grove mobile home park and threatened Kameron's family as well as officers when they caught up with her.
+The slain boy and his family do not know her, he said.

 "Kameron was the kindest-hearted little boy that I have ever had the pleasure of teaching," the boy’s first-grade teacher, Shanda Ince, said in a statement released by the Schertz-Cibolo-Universal City Independent School District.

 Four deputies fired at the woman, Salazar said.
-He did not identify the officers, but said they ranged in experience from two years to 27 years on the job and were all shaken by the experience.
-The deputies involved have been placed on five days of administrative leave, the sheriff's office said Friday.
+They were later identified as deputies John Aguillon, George Herrera and Jesse Arias, and Reserve Deputy Johnny Longoria.
+Their experience ranges from two years to 27 years on the job and all were shaken by the incident, he added.

+The deputies involved have been placed on five days of administrative leave, the sheriff's office said.

-Salazar said that civilian witnesses as well as the deputies said that the suspect had threatened to shoot them and indicated that she had a gun.
+Salazar said that civilian witnesses as well as the deputies said Jones had threatened to shoot them and indicated that she had a gun.

 "At the time, we don't believe she was armed.
 She was presenting to be armed at various times throughout this prolonged pursuit," Salazar said earlier.